 Internet Service Providers

-Your internet connection will almost certainly have changed over the years.
-Inititally, we all 'dialled up' over our phone line at a speed of up to
+Internet connections have certainly have changed over the years.
+Inititally, we all 'dialled up' over our phone line at a speed of

 ).
 Whichever you use - and hopefully it's not still dial up - you will have a Service Provider.